 How To Grind Beans With Pestle And Mortar

 - Fill up the mortar with ¼ or ⅓ of the beans so that a particular quantity of beans would not spill or get off from the mortar and be processed efficiently.

 - Hold the pastel with your right hand and mortar with your left hand, and make sure that it shouldn’t slip from your hands during throbbing with the pestle.

-- For smashing the beans like a mighty mallet, push down the pastel with more accuracy before they try to start moving in the mortar.
+- To smash the beans like a mighty mallet, push down the pastel more accurately before they start moving in the mortar.